celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 You can find an explanation of these parameters on the [ReleaseGold](release-gold.md) page.

-If the configuration shows `voting: true`, it makes sense to proceed with this guide.
+If the configuration shows `canVote: true`, it makes sense to proceed with this guide.

 If any of these details appear to be incorrect, please contact cLabs, and do not proceed with the remainder of this guide.